farandead/C--BankingAppNetowrking/README.md

 ### Example Workflow

 1. **Start the Server**: The server listens on a specified port, awaiting client connections.

-2. **Client Login**: A client connects and sends a login request.
-The server authenticates and creates a session.
-3. **Banking Operations**: The client can perform various actions:
+2. **Banking Operations**: The client can perform various actions:
    - **Deposit/Withdraw**: Add or remove funds from their account.
    - **Transfer**: Move funds to another user’s account.
    - **Check Balance**: View their current account balance.
-4. **End Session**: When finished, the client logs out, and the server closes the connection.
+3. **End Session**: When finished, the client logs out, and the server closes the connection.

 ### Request and Response Protocol